top of page

 Developer: Greg Lobanov, Finji, Madeline Berger, Wishes Ultd., Lena Raine, Alexis Dean Jones

-Unique to this list, this art game has a cooperative mode—solve puzzles and paint together with friends.
-Comparatively, Chicory has a concrete storyline, depicting characters who struggle with grief and/or identity—so if you’re in search for a game that has more than painting, this Colorful Tale is just for you.
+Unique to this list, this art game has a cooperative mode of solving puzzles and painting together with friends.
+Comparatively, Chicory has a concrete storyline, depicting characters who struggle with grief and/or identity—so if you’re in search for a game for artists that has more than painting, this Colorful Tale game is for you.

 5. Master of Pottery